A Modernized View of Coherence Pathways Applied to Magnetic Resonance Experiments in Unstable, Inhomogeneous Fields: Theory

-where $v.d.$ represents the variable delays used in each inversion recovery experiment.
-Therefore, the typical procedure for ODNP entails collecting several individual NMR experiments: a series of FIDs, recorded at different microwave powers to obtain an enhancement ($\varepsilon(p)$) curve, and also several inversion recovery experiments, recorded at different microwave powers to obtain $R_{1}(p)$.
+where $\tau$ represents the variable delays used in each inversion recovery experiment and $W$ represents the magnetization recovery time \cite{weiss_choice_1980}. \pdfcommentJF{let's follow up on this thread: https://jmfrancklab.slack.com/archives/CLMMYDD98/p1654460737886009 } \pdfcommentAB{so it seems like we don't have this, but next time someone is on magnet I could acquire quickly} \pdfcommentJF{let's not let this hold us up, but sounds good} Therefore, the typical procedure for \gls{odnp} entails collecting several individual \gls{nmr} experiments: a series of 1D \gls{nmr} spectra, recorded at different microwave powers to obtain a progressive enhancement ($E(p)=1-\varepsilon(p)$) curve, and also several inversion recovery experiments, recorded at different microwave powers to obtain $R_{1}(p)$.
+This contribution does not focus on the determination of $k_{\sigma}$ for particular samples but on the acquisition of progressive enhancement and relaxation curves themselves.